ArcBlock/forge-dapp-starters/packages/forge-xmark-starter/blocklet.md

 - `GATSBY_CHAIN_HOST`: The graphQL API server host of the chain
 - `GATSBY_APP_NAME`: dAPP's name
 - `GATSBY_APP_DESCRIPTION`: dAPP's description
 - `GATSBY_APP_ID`: dAPP's ID
 - `GATSBY_BASE_URL`: Base url of server

 ## Use cases?

-`forge-gatsby-starter` can be start point for gatsby and forge powered dApp, you can built many blockchain powered apps, such as:
+`forge-xmark-starter` can be start point for gatsby and forge powered dApp, you can built many blockchain powered apps, such as:

 - Online store that sells digital assets and accept ABT as payments
 - Online community application that authentication users through ABT Wallet